 - If you are satisfied with the graphic, go to File, Menu, Export, Add to Render Queue.
 This brings up a panel on the bottom of After Effects.

 - In tiny blue font, you’ll see the word “Lossless.”
 Click on it and a box will come up.
 Under "Video Output,” change the “Channels” option from RGB to RGB + Alpha.
 Click "OK."

 - Next, you will choose a location to save your graphic.
 Click on the tiny blue font next to “Output To:” and choose the location and rename the graphic.
 Click “Save.”

 - Click “Render” to the right of this same panel.
 You will hear an alert tone that will signify that it has successfully exported.

 Open Premiere project, import graphic from saved location.

 When brought in, you’ll see that the graphic is oversized and off the screen.
-This is because they are saved as a high-quality 4k graphic.
+This is because it is saved as a high-quality 4K graphic.